aflalves/restaurant-menu/README.md

 The app starts with the normal user view by default.

-- To enable to the admin view, a combination of keys must be pressed in the order, so press:
+- To enable to the admin view, a combination of keys must be pressed in the order, which is:
-"arrow up", "arrow down", " arrow left", "arrow right", "b" and "a". (see `EnableAdminService`.)
+"arrow up", "arrow down", "arrow left", "arrow right", "b" and "a". (see `EnableAdminService`.)

 - There is an interceptor in place to add the header for the admin requests (see `TokenInterceptor`)